MohitR1999/cpp-store/README.md

 4. Try to keep your codes genuine (Not a hard-and-fast rule tbh :stuck_out_tongue_closed_eyes: )

 Lastly, do not submit useless PRs.
 That would be marked as spam straightforwadly
+# And most importantly
+Do a git pull before contributing any code, to prevent merge conflicts.
+Any PR that will cause merge conflicts won't be accepted